nikimanoledaki/gitops-energy-usage-notes/README.md

-## Energy Consumption Research
-## Comparing snowflake Kubernetes cluster with Flux-based GitOps clusters
+## Energy Consumption: Comparing snowflake Kubernetes cluster with Flux-based GitOps clusters

 ## Aims
 - Setting up a reference architecture for how to measure energy consumption
 - What is the environmental impact of GitOps?
 - Measure energy consumption of Kubernetes components and architectures using cloud-native tools
+- Potentially create a reference architecture for how to measure cloud native processes with cloud native tools

 ## Resources